Ph.D., Women’s Studies. Emory University, 2001.

 A.B., English.
 University of Georgia, 1994.

-Professor of Women’s Studies, University at Albany, State University of New York (effective Fall 2018).
+Professor of Women’s, Gender, and Sexuality Studies, University at Albany, State University of New York (effective Fall 2018).

 Chair of Women’s, Gender, and Sexuality Studies (effective Fall 2017)

 Venus in the Dark: Blackness and Beauty in Popular Culture.
 New York: Routledge, 2005, 2nd. edition, 2018.

 Body as Evidence: Mediating Race, Globalizing Gender.
 Albany: SUNY Press, 2012.

 “Of ‘Sound’ and ‘Unsound’ Body and Mind: Reconfiguring the Heroic Portrait of Harriet Tubman.”
 Forthcoming in Frontiers: A Journal of Women’s Studies 40: 2 (2019).

 “Remnants of Venus: Signifying Black Women’s Beauty and Sexualities.”
 WSQ: Women’s Studies Quarterly 46: 1 (Spring 2018): 105-120.